-After years as a grimy, asphalt corridor crossed haphazardly by pedestrians, Palm Beach Boulevard now is a candidate for landscaped medians and sidewalks decorated with streamers.
+After years as a grimy. asphalt corridor crossed haphazardly by pedestrians, Palm Beach Boulevard now is a candidate for landscaped medians and sidewalks decorated with streamers.

-The proposals are part of a plan making its public debut tonight and soon to be submitted to the Fort Myers City Council and the Lee County Commission for help of \$50,000 from Lee conceptual approval.
+The proposals are part of a plan making its public debut tonight and soon to be submitted to the Fort Myers City Council and the Lee County Commission for help of \$50,000 from Lee lic input," said Councilconceptual approval.

-Caloosahatchee Shores Community Plan calls for an old Florida look along Palm Beach Boulevard east of the interstate and reduced densi-
+Caloosahatchee Shores Community Plan calls for an old Florida look along Palm Beach Boulevard east of the interstate and reduced densities.

 The Palm Beach and Caloosahatchee plans will be available tonight during a public meeting of the East Lee County Council at the Olga Community.
 Center.
-They were created by community members with the County and support from A sister plan called the the city of Fort Myers over
+They were created by community members with the County and support from A sister plan called the the city of Fort Myers over helped to develop the Palm had a wonderful sense of Rippe director of the Florida